bountymac/ars0n-framework-v2/README.md

 ## About

 Howdy!
 My name is Harrison Richardson, or `rs0n` (arson) when I want to feel cooler than I really am.
 The code in this repository started as a small collection of scripts to help automate many of the common Bug Bounty hunting processes I found myself repeating.
 Over time, I built these scripts into an open-source framework that helped thousands of people around the world begin their bug bounty hunting journey.

-However, the first implementation of the framework had a wide range of issues, the majority of which are a result of the tool never being designed with the intent of being shared as an open-source project.
+However, the first implementation of the framework had a wide range of issues.
+The majority of the problems were a result of the tool never being designed with the intent of being shared as an open-source project.
 So I got to work on a version 2 that would solve these problems and bring my vision to life!

 **The Ars0n Framework V2** is designed to be a tool that allows people to start REAL bug bounty hunting against actual targets on day one!
 The framework acts as a wrapper around 20+ widely used bug bounty hunting tools and a clever UI design forces the user into a correct hunting methodology.
 It is literally impossible to use this tool without going through rs0n's process!